KawanRupasinghe/KawanRupasinghe/README.md

 <!-- Thank you section -->
 <h3 align="center">Kawan Rupasinghe 💼</h3>
-<p align="center">Thank you for visiting my profile! 🤝 Open to connect and collaborate.</p>
+<p align="center">Thanks for stopping by! 🙌
+Always open for collaborating on exciting projects and ideas 🚀</p>